Living in my time

 What if you didn’t have to work just to make a living?
 What would you chose to do?
 I faced this reality in 2001.
 After spending my entire adult life focused on my career as a designer, creative director, writer, strategist working to fulfill my client’s needs, working 60 hour weeks, I was suddenly free to rethink how to spend my time.

-No, I didn’t win the Lottery: I had an epiphany that having more money would not make me happier nor would that make me more useful or fulfilled.
+No, I didn’t win the Lottery: I had an epiphany: Having more money would not make me more happy nor would that make me more useful nor more fulfilled.
 Probably the opposite.
-So I got rid of my cute little VW Beetle and bought a bicycle.
-I got rid of my Manhattan firm.
-Said good bye to my employees and my business partner.
-I started to focus on how I could (in an admittedly small way) with my talents and expertise have a positive affect on the human condition.
+So I rid myself of my cute little VW Beetle and bought a bicycle.
+I rid myself of my prestigious Manhattan design firm.
+Said bye bye to my employees and my business partner.
+I started to focus on how I could (in an admittedly small way) with my talents and expertise have a more positive affect on the human condition.